Nantou County: Transportation

 National Freeway 3 and National Freeway 6 connect the county to other parts of the country.

 Provincial Highway 16 is built within the county.

 Taichung International Airport and the Port of Taichung are within half an hour of the county.

 Rail

-Nantou County is served by the Jiji line of Taiwan Railways, the longest branch line in Taiwan.
+Nantou County is served by the Jiji line of Taiwan Railway, the longest branch line in Taiwan.
 It consists of Tianzhong railway station, Ershui railway station, Zhuoshui railway station, Longquan railway station, Jiji railway station, Shuili railway station, and Checheng railway station.
 The Jiji line connects Nantou County to the Taiwan High Speed Rail line, as its western terminus at Tianzhong station is connected by express bus to Changhua HSR station.
 There are plans to directly connect the Jiji line to Changhua HSR station.
 It has also been proposed to extend the Taichung MRT to Zhongxing New Village in Nantou County.